THAFSEERASALAH/thafseerasalah.github.io/README.md

 Eagle Software ascertains itself as a paramount institution in provid ing software products and solutions for Health Care, Micro-Finance, Insurance and Immigration.
 We develop mobile phone games, online lott ery applications and deliver value added services for mobile phone ga mes.
 We deliver end-to-end solutions for web and desktop applications based on Smart Card / RFID Solutionstechnology.

-## AUTOCAD
- AutoCAD is a commercial computer-aided design (CAD) and drafting software application.
-Developed and marketed by Autodesk,[1] AutoCAD was first rel eased in December 1982 as a desktop app running on microcomputers with in ternal graphics controllers.[2]
-Prior to the introduction of AutoCAD, most commercial CAD programs ran on mainframe computers or minicomputers, with each CAD operator (user) working at a separate graphics terminal.[3]
-Since 2010, AutoCAD was released as a mobile- and web app as well, marketed as AutoCAD 360.

-## SOLIDWORKS
- SOLIDWORKS solutions cover all aspects of your product development process with a seamless, integrated workflow—design, verification, sustainable des ign, communication and data management.
-The intuitive design interface and integrated software work together and give you the freedom to focus on inn ovation, thus giving you the possibility to span multiple disciplines with ease.

-## CUTSTUDIO
- Easy Cut Studio is the industry’s premiere sign making and vinyl cutting sof tware for Windows that allows you to cut any TrueType font, any SVG image a nd any design you want using an electronic cutting machine ( vinyl cutter a nd cutting plotter).
-Works with your installed TrueType and OpenType, and Di ngbat/Wingding fonts.
-This viny cutting software can import various file fo rmats but also provides a full set of drawing and editing tools to create yo ur own designs for cutting.

 # DAY 2[24-08-2017]

 ## Github pages And Documentation